IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 - Creating software installers
   - CPack

 What makes CMake hard?
-Make cross platform builder is hard.
+Making software portable accross a wide range of platforms is hard.
+Just when you think you have it portable you will get a bug report from a user.

+- No complete standard
-- There is no standard for how Unix is setup, there are many 'standards'
+  - There is no standard for how Unix is setup
+  - And then there is Windows....
 - Multiple versions of utilities, libraries.
 - HPC systems are frequently slightly odd
   - Lots of 'special sauce'
     - Compiling MPI applications with 'mpicc'
   - Cross compiling
 - CMake has it's own language

-CMake uses a DSL language for specifying what is to be configured and how.
+  - CMake uses a DSL language for specifying what is to be configured and how.

 ## Additional Tutorials/Documentation